hieifyd/portfolio/FinalProject2.md

 **Interviewee Two**

-1. What do you think is this website used for?
+*1. What do you think is this website used for?*

 Explains the reasons why people do not purchase EVs and provides details and people’s concerns.
 There is a number data that talk about the cons of buying an EV.

-2. Who might be the target audience of this website?
+*2. Who might be the target audience of this website?*

 Industry analyst, especially those in vehicle industry.
 Analysts in stock market can also be the target audience.

-3. Do you think this information on the website can help you make the decision?
+*3. Do you think this information on the website can help you make the decision?*

 Yes.
 This website demonstrates the major concerns which is price and electric range.

 However, the chart about geo distributions of EV owners doesn’t help with the decision-making process.
 It’s obvious that big cities will always have more EV owners.
 This chart only proves some concepts that people already are aware of.

-4. Any missing contents you are looking for while making your decisions?
+*4. Any missing contents you are looking for while making your decisions?*

 Information about EV usage.
 Charging station, such as map of super charging, price of electricity usage, oil saving compared to using a traditional vehicle, price of installing charging stations, etc

-5. What do you feel confusing about this website.?
+*5. What do you feel confusing about this website.?*

 The chart about electric range is too complicated to understand at the first sight.